St Hilda’s College Work Experience

 Procedure for Work Experience:

-Pupils can print out their own form from this page please click here.
+Pupils can print out their Work Experience Agreement form from this page, please click here.

-To view the timeline for work experience this year please click here.
+To view the Work Experience Student Handbook 2022, please click here.